navinreddy23/AirForce/README.md

 # CPPND: AirForce

 This is a repo for the Capstone project on Udacity.
 The game AirForce uses SFML for graphics and audio rendering.
 The Player (Hero) has the capabilites to move around and fire Bullets to kill the Enemy.
-As the Game progresses, the difficulty increases, there are Coins to upgrade the powers (Lives and Player's speed).
-These components are divided into classes.
+As the Game progresses, the difficulty increases.
+There are Coins to upgrade the powers: lives and Player's speed.
+These components, such as Game, Player, Coins etc., are divided into classes.

 Game class takes the responsibility of managing the interaction between the different classes.
 Menu class serves as a maintenance/service area during the initial-pause-gameover states.
+Player class exists as long as the Game class exists.

 The aim of the game is to score as high as possible.
 Enjoy playing AirForce!